Organic cashmere: why is a kimono so expensive — and so precious?

 -

-That's why it's preferred for cozy winter rooms rather than for technical rooms.
+This is why it is preferred for winter cocooning pieces rather than technical garments.

-For a warm, enveloping garment designed for evening comfort:
+For an enveloping garment, designed for evening comfort:

 5. Cashmere capital: a fragile resource that must be protected